T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 ## Gotchas

+### Date flags

 This is written to run in environments with access to GNU `date` or `gdate` (available on MacOS via the `coreutils` brew package).
 If you're running in a Unix environment without GNU `date` or `gdate`, `date` commands may fail due to incompatible flags.

+### Scheduling for midnight in UTC

+If you're using UTC as your timezone: Attempting to schedule an email for a local time that falls on midnight in UTC e.g. `10am AEST` can be problematic, as the scheduling date string will get the current date, then set the time as `00:00:00` - the start of the day in which this script is running.

+This means the scheduled date will be in the past and will be rejected by Mailchimp.
+The easiest way around this is to schedule your email for a time other than midnight UTC, or to specify your local timezone.

 ## Testing and debugging